MASS: Motion-Aware Spatial-Temporal Grounding for Physics Reasoning and Comprehension in Vision-Language Models: : Model-Agnostic Approach

 \subsection{Entity-Centric Visual Grounding}

-Understanding physics-related dynamics in videos typically requires identifying and tracking one or more specific entities throughout the sequence.
-However, videos contain rich, high-dimensional spatial–temporal context, making it challenging to isolate and follow these entities across frames.
-Besides, language queries are often ambiguous about which entities they refer to.
-Grounding is therefore essential for isolating the correct objects and preserving their spatial–temporal dynamics, which would otherwise be lost or distorted by high-level VLM encoders.
-Establishing video-scale grounding profiles for the queried entities helps align modalities, filter out irrelevant or distracting information, and mitigate the information loss introduced by LLaVA-style VLMs~\cite{liu2023visual}, which compress visual signals into limited textual embeddings.
+Understanding physics-related dynamics in videos often depends on accurately identifying and tracking the relevant entities across time.
+This remains challenging because videos contain dense spatial--temporal content, while language queries are often underspecified about which objects are relevant.
+Grounding is therefore critical for localizing queried entities, preserving their motion and spatial context, and filtering out irrelevant information.
+It also helps mitigate the information loss introduced by LLM-based VLMs such as LLaVA~\cite{liu2023visual}, which compress rich visual signals into a limited set of language-aligned tokens.

-We begin by semantically extracting the key components from each probing question—those most relevant to physics, motion, or other spatial–temporal dynamics—to narrow the target for visual grounding.
+We begin by semantically extracting the key components from each probing question to narrow the target for visual grounding.
 Using Grounding-DINO~\cite{liu2024grounding}, we detect bounding boxes for the queried entities and apply a dynamic temporal-resolution scheme that automatically selects an appropriate sub-sequence length based on the input video’s duration.
 This segmentation strategy increases temporal coherence within each chunk, improving object tracking and downstream processing while balancing accuracy and efficiency.
 It also preserves grounding consistency over time and reveals temporal artifacts such as sudden appearance or disappearance, which are common in AIGC videos.
 For each detected entity, we construct a time-aligned grounding profile.
 Finally, we apply SAM2~\cite{ravi2024sam, ren2024grounded} to generate segmentation masks for the grounded regions, enabling subsequent spatial–temporal analysis.